L. R. Lam: Dragonfall

 Dragonfall is the first in an epic fantasy romance series by L.R.
 Lam, released in May 2023 (hardback, e-book, audio) and June 2024 (paperback).
-Published by DAW (Astra) in the US, and Hodderscape (Hodder & Stoughton) in the UK, Dragonfall featured in the Sunday Times, USA Today, and Publishers Weekly bestseller lists.
+Published by DAW (Astra) in the U.S., and Hodderscape (Hodder & Stoughton) in the U.K., Dragonfall featured in the Sunday Times, USA Today, and Publishers Weekly bestseller lists.
 It was the top-selling Barnes & Noble Speculative Monthly Pick of 2025, a Locus Recommended Read, and was longlisted for the British Science Fiction Best Novel Award.

 The book has been translated into Romanian, Polish, and Italian.

 Emberclaw

 The sequel to Dragonfall, Emberclaw by L.R.
-Lam was published March 2025 by DAW (Astra) in the US, and Hodderscape (Hodder & Stoughton) in the UK in hardback, e-book, and audio.
+Lam was published March 2025 by DAW (Astra) in the U.S., and Hodderscape (Hodder & Stoughton) in the U.K. in hardback, e-book, and audio.
 A paperback edition followed in March 2026.

-Like Dragonfall, the book has been translated into Romanian, Polish, and Italian.
+Like Dragonfall, the novel has been translated into Romanian, Polish, and Italian.